 Mindfulness can reveal what is deepest and best in ourselves and bring it to life in very practical and imaginative ways just when we need it the most.

-May your mindfulness practice take root, grow, and continue to flower and nourish your life from moment to moment and from day to day."
+May your mindfulness practice take root, grow, and continue to flower, and nourish your life and work and calling from moment to moment and from day to day.

 – Jon Kabat-Zinn

 “Practice moment to moment non-judgemental awareness.”

 These programs are not meant for casual listening!
 They are designed to help you develop and deepen a rigorous and healing

 Your active participation is essential.
 Follow along with my voice and the verbal guidance as best you can, letting each time you come to the meditation practice be as if for the first time.